Podcast: Play in new window | Download

 And this does not include the assault on the oceans, where three-quarters of the world’s primary fisheries have been overexploited and vast parts of the seas are in danger of becoming dead zones.”

-said no abolitionist ever I speak about the so-called “Ag Gag” laws and the problem with focusing on animal agribusiness instead of addressing public demand for animal use.
+I speak about the so-called “Ag Gag” laws and the problem with focusing on animal agribusiness instead of addressing public demand for animal use.
 I speak also about the problems with promoting welfare reform and the problems associated with large animal organisations and their undercover investigations.
 I touch on a few other issues as well briefly.

 Thanks for listening.
 I look forward to your company again. 🙂